leandrosardi/appending/README.md

 # appending
-Appending-Information-Service (or just appending) is an offline service for appending information to people and companies.
-Appending works over CSV-Indexer and Pampa to scale and deliver results within minutes.
+Information-Appending-Service (or just Appending) is an offline service for data enrichment of people and companies.

+Appending works over [CSV-Indexer](https://github.com/leandrosardi/csv-indexer) and [Pampa](https://github.com/leandrosardi/pampa) to scale and deliver results within minutes.